RileySwinson/variance-aware-path-guiding/visualizer/nanogui/ext/pybind11/docs/advanced/cast/chrono.rst

     the amount of time from the start of the clocks epoch.

 - ``float`` → ``std::chrono::duration``
-    Floats that are passed to C++ as durations be interpreted as a number of seconds.
+    floats that are passed to C++ as durations be interpreted as a number of seconds.
 These will be converted to the duration using ``duration_cast`` from the float.

 - ``float`` → ``std::chrono::[other_clocks]::time_point``
-    Floats that are passed to C++ as time points will be interpreted as the number of seconds from the start of the clocks epoch.
+    floats that are passed to C++ as time points will be interpreted as the number of seconds from the start of the clocks epoch.